mistyunicorn/env-json-cache/README.md

 ## Introduction:

 A lightweight library with a singleton caching module that allows for the manipulation of keys and values pairs through set, get, and delete functions.
-By importing the library, an additional function called loadJson makes it possible to load the JSON value to cache and utilize across application files.
+By importing the library, an additional function called loadJson and loadJsonFile makes it possible to load the JSON value to cache and utilize across application files.

 MOTO: Load once and use it wherever in your program.
 This library allows you to store the state of a key-value pair.